mirazabal/kpm_rc-xapp/README.md

+# xApp with KPM v2.03 and RC v1.03 developed to test with OpenAirInterface

+This xApp was developed from the Hello world xApp in Golang, and so it maintains it's original README.md text.
+Note that this xApp does not fix OSC RIC bugs, and so, it sometimes may malfunction.
+Due to the problems that we faced integrating OSC nearRT-RIC release H with OpenAirInterface RAN, we highly recommend using FlexRIC's nearRT-RIC instead.

 # O-RAN-SC Hello World Xapp in Golang

 This repository contains open-source code for a prototype golang xAPP for near real-time